deepqmc/deepqmc/README.md

 If Pip complains about `setup.py` not being found, please update to the latest Pip version.

 The above installation will result in the CPU version of JAX.
-However, running DeepQMC on the GPU is highly recomended.
+However, running DeepQMC on the GPU is highly recommended.
 To enable GPU support make sure to upgrade JAX to match the CUDA and cuDNN versions of your system.
 For most users this can be achieved with:

 ```
 # CUDA 12 installation